 Pre-Medical, Pre-Dental, Pre-Veterinary and Pre-Pharmacy Advisory Program

-Worcester State University offers an advisory program for students interested in preparing for medical, dental, veterinary, or pharmacy studies.
-Students interested in medicine or dentistry may pursue study in any of the academic majors of Worcester State University.
-It is the obligation of the students to check with the professional school(s) to which they intend to apply for exact requirements.
-Nearly all medical and dental schools require one year each of the following laboratory courses: General Chemistry, Organic Chemistry, Biology, and Physics.
-In addition, many schools require two years of a modern foreign language, one year of English (including composition), and Mathematics through Calculus.
+Worcester State University offers an advisory program for students interested in preparing for medical, dental, or veterinary studies, or for post-graduate study in another healthcare field such as pharmacy, physical therapy, or optometry.
+Students interested in any of these tracks may pursue study in any of the Worcester State University academic majors but must complete all prerequisite courses required for their post-graduate programs of interest.
+It is the students' obligation to check with the professional school(s) to which they intend to apply for exact requirements.
+Nearly all medical, dental, and veterinary schools require one year each of the following laboratory courses: General Chemistry, Organic Chemistry, Biology, and Physics.
+Schools typically also require one year of English (e.g. EN-101 and EN-102), and may require Mathematics through Calculus.
+Study of a modern foreign language is encouraged but not required.
 Regardless of major, students are advised to select CH-120 and CH-121, General Chemistry I and II, and either BI-140 and BI-141, or PY-221 and PY-222 or PY-241 and PY-242 in their first-year.